malouche/malouche.github.io/content/home/demo.md

 {{% callout note %}}
-Welcome to my website.
-I will be sharing my recent courses materials, papers, projects, and talks with you.

-I use R, Python, H2O, and Spark for my everyday work.
-On this website, I will be sharing many R and Python codes where I show how one can use this software to solve Machine Learning, Statistical Modeling, and Data Visualization problems.
-I would greatly appreciate all feedback, comments, and questions.
+Welcome to my website!
+Here, I'll be sharing my recent course materials, research papers, projects, and talks with you.
+As a Professor of Statistics with a Ph.D. in Statistics and Applied Mathematics, my expertise spans over two decades.
+I'm enthusiastic about utilizing R, Python, H2O, and Spark to solve Machine Learning, Statistical Modeling, and Data Visualization problems.
+Your feedback and questions are always appreciated, so don't hesitate to reach out.
+Let's explore the world of data analysis together!